 Ahead of the NGV's much-hyped French Impressionism exhibition later this year, this show dives into Australia's connection to the 19th-century art movement

-A series of paintings on cigar box lids features works first shown way back in 1889’s 9 by 5 Impression Exhibition, while Frederick McCubbin’s 1904 creation The pioneer provides a glimpse into one of the great art mysteries of recent times.
+The paintings on cigar box lids date back to the 9 by 5 Impression Exhibition in 1889, while Frederick McCubbin's 1904 creation The pioneer sheds light on one of the greatest art mysteries of the modern era.

 Wine and Cheese Sundays